HMRC letter

 • P60 instead of a P45: A P60 cannot replace a P45, as they serve different purposes.
 A P45 is issued when you stop working for an employer during a tax year, whereas a P60 is an end-of-year summary.
 If you need a P45 and don't have one, contact your previous employer or HMRC for guidance.

-A P60 is a fundamental document in the realm of financial and tax matters, detailing your income and deductions over a tax year.
+The P60 form is a cornerstone of financial and tax documentation, vital for proof of income, tax planning, and managing financial obligations smoothly.
 Understanding its importance, who receives it, and how to navigate potential issues can ensure a smoother financial journey, whether you're an employee, employer, or a retiree.

 Speak to an accounting expert